Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/20-aiecompiler-features/ConditionalObjects/README.md

 };
 ```

-In the testcase, two of these graphs are instantiated: one without RTPs and another one with RTP ports.
+In the test case, two of these graphs are instantiated: one without runtime parameters (RTPs) and another one with RTP ports.
 The resulting graph in the Vitis Analyzer is as follows:

 ![No Image](images/Case4_ByGraph.png)

-Type `make CASE=4 aie aieviz` to visualize the resulting graph of this testcase.
+Type `make CASE=4 aie aieviz` to visualize the resulting graph of this test case.

 ## Support

-GitHub issues will be used for tracking requests and bugs.
-For questions, go to [support.xilinx.com](https://support.xilinx.com/).
+GitHub issues are used for tracking requests and bugs.
+For questions, go to [support.amd.com](https://adaptivesupport.amd.com/s/topiccatalog?language=en_US).

-<p class="sphinxhide" align="center"><sub>Copyright © 2025 Advanced Micro Devices, Inc.</sub></p>
+<p class="sphinxhide" align="center"><sub>Copyright © 2026 Advanced Micro Devices, Inc.</sub></p>

 <p class="sphinxhide" align="center"><sup><a href="https://www.amd.com/en/corporate/copyright">Terms and Conditions</a></sup></p>